loukamb/ashley/README.md

 **ashley** is general purpose, public domain forum software.
 It aims to be simple, correct, consistent, and complete.
 It is both for tightly-knit communities with a lot of ongoing discussion, and for existing projects in need of a support platform.

+**[➔ Ashley complements Lamb, the straightforward, extensible, zero configuration public domain static site generator](https://github.com/mblouka/lamb)** that aims to make your life easier and offer (mostly) everything you need out of the box.
+We highly recommend you check it out!

 ### Table of Contents

 - [Overview](#overview)